kwdChan/Snake-World-AI-Server/README.md

 The AI doesn't do well yet.

+## 24 Nov 2023 model 2
+Removed the length rewards and punishments for staying still Same behaviour

+Godot was frozen (likely due to the computer suspension) but the training continued in python with a replay buffer that wasn't large enough.

+Starting to investigate before training the next model

 ## 24 Nov 2023 model 1 - Step 30000
 Removed some inputs (from 44 to 10)
 Reduced the number of hidden units